 Nope, it's not random.

+Hurricane Laura.
 Hurricane Dorian.
 Hurricane Harvey.
 Hurricane Sandy.
 The names for tropical storms might sound almost cutesy, but they’re not random.
-As Hurricane Dorian races toward the southeastern United States—and, indeed, every time a threatening storm with a recognizable but not generic name makes headlines—you probably find yourself wondering where hurricane names come from.
+As Hurricane Laura races toward the Gulf Coast of the United States—and, indeed, every time a threatening storm with a recognizable but not generic name makes headlines—you probably find yourself wondering where hurricane names come from.
 Who chooses hurricane names?

 Originally, hurricanes in the West Indies were named after the saint’s day when the storm hit, according to the NOAA.
 For instance, there have been two Hurricane San Felipes in Puerto Rico—one that hit on September 13, 1876, and another that same date in 1928.
 If you haven’t heard about those storms, you probably haven’t heard about these unbelievable natural disasters that actually happened in the United States, either.